 Unless your cluster is very short-lived and the runs are cost-driven, avoid running your Master node on a Spot Instance.
 We suggest this because a Spot interruption on the Master node terminates the entire cluster.
 If you want to dive deeper into when to use On-Demand and Spot in your EMR clusters, click here

-Under the core node type, Click Add / remove instance types to fleet and select instance types that have 4 vCPUs and enough memory to run an executor (given the 18G executor size), for example:
+Under the Node type » Core , click Add / remove instance types to fleet and select five instance types that you noted before as suitable to run an executor (given the 18G executor size), for example:

 click Next to continue to the next steps of launching your EMR cluster.